cityjson/specs/specifications/cityjson-specs.md

 Be aware that the EPSG code should be a 3D CRS, ie the elevation/height values should be with respect to a specific datum.

+It is not possible to give a WKT string with the parameters, or any other way.

 ## "bbox" (extent of the dataset)

 While this can be extracted from the dataset itself, it is useful to store it.